nodeblocks-dev/geekle-supply-user-adapter/README.md

 }
 ```

-You need to have this file even though you don't need any configs.
-In that case, you can leave the `configs` field an empty array.
+You need to have this file even if you don't need any configs.
+In that case, you can leave the `configs` field as an empty array.

 ```json
 {